|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Relationship with the Khitans

-Khitan Emperor Muzong (Yelv Jing r 951-969) was assasinated in AD 969.
-Wuyue's son, Yelv Xian, would be enthroned as Khitan Emperor Jingzong (r 969-982).
+Khitan Emperor Muzong (Yelv Jing r 951-969) was assassinated in AD 969.
+Wuyue's son, Yelv Xian, was enthroned as Khitan Emperor Jingzong (r 969-982).
 Yelv Xian appointed Xiao Shouxing as 'shangshu-ling' and take over Xiao's daughter as his empress.

 In October, the two sides fought over the control of bridges on the Xu-he River, with the Soong army taking control of the bridges and crossing over to the north.
 Soong generals Zhao Tingjin and Li Jilong changed the emperor's order to amass the troops for a decisive battle against the superior Khitan cavalry army while sending in an emissary to fake surrender with Haan Kuangsi.
 At the Battle of Mancheng, the Soong army thoroughly defeated the Khitans.
 While the Khitans were retreating, Soong general Cui Yanjin, who hid his troops along the Great Wall line, came out to intercept the enemy, and chased the Khitans to Suicheng.
 The Soong army also defeated the Khitan diversionary Hedong-lu force.
 The Soong army later defeated the Khitans at the Battle of Yangcheng [sheep fort] and at the A.D.
 980 Battle of Yanmen [swan gate], laying the foundation for striking a lasting peace agreement with the Khitans.

-After Khitan Emperor Jingzong (Yelu Xian, r 969-982) died, Yelv Longxu was enthroned as Khitan Emperor Shengzong (r 982-1031).
+After Khitan Emperor Jingzong (Yelu Xian, r 969-982) died, Yelv Longxu, at age 20, was enthroned as Khitan Emperor Shengzong (r 982-1031).
 Empress Yanyan (or Yeye), after the death of Yelv Xian, assumed the Khitan regency as so-called Xiao-niangniang or Xiaotaihou.
 Empress Xiaotaihou changed the dynastic name back to Khitan. i.e., Da Qi Dan or the Great Khitan.
 Xiaotaihou held the actual power.
-Xiaotaihou appointed a Chinese, Haan Derang (son of Haan Kuangsi or Haan Guosi) as so-called 'shumi-shi' in charge of the secretariat, Yelv Boguzhe in charge of the areas west of today's Beijing, Yelv Xiuge in charge of the areas south of Beijing, and accepted the surrender of a Song Chinese general (Li Ji-qian).
+Xiaotaihou appointed a Chinese, Haan Derang (son of Haan Kuangsi or Haan Guosi) as so-called 'shumi-shi' in charge of the secretariat, Yelv Boguzhe in charge of the areas west of today's Beijing, Yelv Xiuge in charge of the areas south of Beijing, and accepted the surrender of a Soong Chinese general (Li Ji-qian).

 Xiaotaihou later took in Han Derang as her lover and conferred onto him the post of prime minister and the title of King Jinn; Xiaotaihou gave Han Derang the Khitan name of Yelv Rongyun.
 When Xiaotaihou and Han Derang passed away, Yelv Longxu ordered that Han Derang be buried next to the tomb of Xiaotaihou.
 Yelv Longxu campaigned against Koryo for the killing of the Koryo king by a minister.